KiranMantha/plumejs/README.md

 Documentation will be updated after testing and after release of new version.

+If you want to change scss to css/less, check your typings.d.ts file and update module `*.scss` to `*.css/less`.

+# Documentation
 Here is a sneak peak into bultins:

 # Creating Components